 Requirements that must be met for a specific item in the product backlog to be considered complete.
 Acceptance criteria is helpful for estimating time and resources needed during sprint planning.
 Note that although they seem similar, acceptance criteria is different from definition of ready (DoR).

-Items that represent work to be done in order to deliver value against the product goal.
+A scrum term representing items that represent work to be done in order to deliver value against the product goal.
 Scrum artifacts include the product backlog, the sprint backlog, and increments.

 A list of work items.
 In scrum there are two backlogs: the product backlog and the sprint backlog.